 Molly Campbell (MC): Could you please explain why LC-MS is so suited for the analysis of biopharmaceuticals?

-John Gebler (JG): I'm going to draw some comparisons to traditional small molecules and then if we compare that to large biotherapeutic molecules.
-Small molecules are well defined as far as their structure, their molecular composition and even their shape.
+John Gebler (JG): I'm going to draw some comparisons between traditional small molecules and large biotherapeutic molecules.
+Small molecules are well defined as far as their structure is concerned, their molecular composition and even their shape.
 There are a number of technologies out there that can verify that structure in very high purity, and one who takes traditional pharmaceuticals would expect a drug to be 99% or greater purity.
 Companies do that, regulatory agencies expect that, and so you can define that.

-You can further interrogate the data by using map back to manipulate the molecule and fragment them and look at it in a variety of ways, which gives tremendous insight to the molecule itself or the protein itself.
+You can further interrogate the data by manipulating the molecule and fragmenting it and looking at it in a variety of ways, which gives tremendous insight to the molecule itself or the protein itself.
 This is very accurate today.
 When it comes to analysis of biotherapeutics, LC-MS is probably the most powerful technology out there and is widely adopted in the industry.

 MC: What are some of the challenges that scientists face when using LC-MS in biotherapeutics?